flutter_netwatch 0.3.0 copy "flutter_netwatch: ^0.3.0" to clipboard

 NetWatch.transactionStream; // Stream<List<NWTransaction>>

-Auto-disable in release #
+Enabling capture in release builds #

 • Interceptors are no-ops — they call handler.next() immediately.

-• The core singleton stays empty.
+• The core singleton stays inactive and no transactions are stored.

 Author #